What’s the Deal with Your Direct Traffic, and How to Fix It

 - If Google Analytics tracking code takes a long time to load, and a user leaves the webpage before the code fully loads.

 - When the length of an encoded URL exceeds 8 kilobytes.
 The data won’t be sent to Google Analytics, resulting in a broken session.

 - If cross-domain tracking is set up incorrectly.

 Other causes of inflated Direct traffic

-Your company’s employees visiting the website directly.
+Your company’s employees visit the website directly.
 This traffic can be excluded by IP addresses, by special cookies on corporate/intermediate pages, by using browser extensions or by filtering data in Google Analytics.

 When website traffic is generated by bots.
 Bot IPs can be found in website logs, or using OWOX BI Pipeline, We recommend identifying bots:

 - By on-site behavior, including: time spent on-site is less than 2 seconds, no transactions are generated, the bounce rate is high.

 - By User Agent (browsers, providers, location, devices).
 For example, one common provider (site.com), one region (Mesa, USA).